joeseos/necro-com/docs/gangs/spyre-hunting-party.md

 In addition to any other Territory a Spyre Hunting Party gang controls, they always have a Spyrer Base Camp Territory which they can never lose.

+### Unique Territory - Spyrer Base Camp

+_A stronghold from which the Spyrers can operate, a Spyrer Base Camp is heavily fortified and highly mobile, moving with the Spyre Hunting Party gang so they always have a safe place to recover from battle and hone their skills._

+### Territory Boon

+**Recovery Systems:** During the Wrap-up of each battle the Spyre Hunting Party gang takes part in, one Spyrer may perform post-battle actions even if they are in Convalescence.
+A Spyre Hunting Party gang may never lose control of their Spyrer Base Camp Territory.

 Fighters[​](#fighters "Direct link to Fighters")
 ------------------------------------------------